RotiDB/RotiOS/README.md

 ## Compile to Bootable binary using `cargo bootimage`

-Currently, we are just following the blod at <https://os.phil-opp.com/>, but we will soon be branching off in our own path.
+NOTE: the files in `src/asm/` are for designing a bootloader.
+Currently this boots using the BIOS, but this will be rewritten to UEFI soon.

-Generally, this is more or less bootable, but it can't really do much, and just writes `Hello World` to the screen using VGA buffer
+## Compile `asm` to bootloader using `make`